greg-raven/hdc/_posts/2017-10-24-status-report-on-the-sr-138-east-realignment.md

 - Information
 ---

-CalTrans crews are hard at work “realigning” State Route 138 east (A.K.A.
+CalTrans crews are hard at work "realigning" State Route 138 east (A.K.A.
 Highway 138, A.K.A.
 Rim of the World Highway) from 1.9 miles east of Interstate 15 (A.K.A.
 I-15) to just west of Post Office Road.
-Apparently, “realignment” is CalTrans-speak for scrapping the previous road and replacing it with something completely different.
+Apparently, "realignment" is CalTrans-speak for scrapping the previous road and replacing it with something completely different.

 The existing highway configuration has many nonstandard horizontal and vertical curves and grades as steep as 15%.
 The existing pavement is between 21 and 28 feet in width, no paved shoulders, and narrow or nonexistent earth shoulders.
 The existing highway configuration is one of the worst I personally know of in California, with the possible exception of that short stretch of 9 Mile Canyon Road in Inyokern that is one lane wide for two-way traffic.